dosoakley/LinearInverseKsn/README.md

 The Clearwater DEM used as an example can be found at DOI: 10.17632/pbppkd7gwn.1, and the outlet.kml file to use with it can be found in the INCA repository.

 To run, modify the file RunModel.m as desired, and then run it.

+This code requires TopoToolbox to run, which can be downloaded here: https://topotoolbox.wordpress.com/ It has only been tested with TopoToolbox 2, and it may or may not work with other versions.